Formation of the City Library Association

 AAM Accreditation is the field’s primary vehicle to recognize an institution for its commitment to excellence in all that it does: governance, collections stewardship, public programs, financial stability, high professional standards, and continued institutional improvement.
 Of the nation’s roughly 17,500 museums, only a handful (6%) have earned this distinction.
 Developed and sustained by museum professionals for 35 years, AAM accreditation signifies excellence to the museum community, governments, funders, outside agencies, and to the museum-going public.

-The Amazing World of Dr. Seuss Museum will include an interactive, bilingual museum for children and families that brings the stories of Ted Geisel (a.k.a.
+The Amazing World of Dr. Seuss Museum includes interactive, bilingual exhibits for children and families that bringthe stories of Ted Geisel (a.k.a.
 Dr. Seuss) to life.
 Visitors will encounter three-dimensional characters and scenes from his books as they explore Ted’s childhood in Springfield, Massachusetts.
-This colorful exhibition aims to make reading and learning fun for visitors of all ages and will open in 2017.
+This colorful exhibition makes reading and learning fun for visitors of all ages.